-This week from 17 to 23 March 2020, water levels at the upper most station of Chiang Sean were slightly decreased varied from -0.03 m to -0.09 m since finishing the test of equipment of hydropower station at Jinghong.
-China at 4 Jan 2020.
-Water levels at this station were fluctuated above its Long-Term-Average (LTA).
-However, water level at Luang Prabang and Chiang Khan are likely impacted by hydropower dam at Xayaburi and upstream hydropower dams in which water level at this station were also increased and stay close to its maximum levels.
-Water levels at Chaing Khan (downstream of Xayaburi) were slightly increased and reached upper its LTA, varied from -0.03 m to - 0.13 m.
-Water levels at stations in the middle part of LMB from Lao's Vientiane to Thailand's Nakhon Phanom were followed the same trends of Chiang Khan which increased and reached closed to their LATs, except at Nong Khai that water levels were still below its LTA.
-Follow the same trend, water levels at Mukdahand to Pakse were reached to their LTAs, which considered back to normal condition.
-This week water levels at stations of Stung Treng and Kratie were above their LTAs, while at Kompong Cham, Chaktomuk, Phnom Penh Port and Prekdam were still below their LTAs.
-For the 2 tidal stations at Tan Chau and Chau Doc, water levels are having been fluctuating over their LTAs due to the daily tidal effect from the sea.
+However, water level at Luang Prabang and Chiang Khan are likely impacted by hydropower dam at Xayaburi and upstream hydropower dams in which water level at this station were also decreased and stay close to its maximum levels, followed the same trend as 2018-2019.
+Water levels at Chaing Khan (downstream of Xayaburi) were decreased and stay upper its LTA, varied from -0.03 m to -0.18 m.
+Water levels at stations in the middle part of LMB from Lao's Vientiane to Thailand's Nakhon Phanom were followed the same trends from last week inflows, which increased and reached to their LATs.

+Follow the same trend, water levels at Mukdahan to Pakse were reached to their LTAs, which considered back to normal condition.
+This week water levels at stations of Stung Treng and Kratie were above their LTAs, while at Kompong Cham, Chaktomuk, Phnom Penh Port and Prekdam were back to normal situation with water levels reached to their LTAs.
+For the 2 tidal stations at Tan Chau and Chau Doc, water levels are having been fluctuating above their LTAs due to the daily tidal effect from the sea.
 The attached hydrograph at each key station is showed in Annex B. Figure 2 presented the stations for river monitoring with model application.